openopentw/MyAutoHotKey/README.md

 - `Ctrl` + `Win` + `x` can **delete** the current desktop. (vim-style close)

-## Usage
+## Installation & Configuration

-After cloning this repo, you can simply run `hotkey.exe` to set up the hotkeys.
+- After cloning this repo, you can simply run `hotkey.exe` to set up the hotkeys.

-You can also add a shortcut of it in the folder `shell:startup`, so that you can have the hotkeys every time you boot up your computer.
+- You can also add a shortcut of it in the folder `shell:startup`, so that you can have the hotkeys every time you boot up your computer.

 **NOTE: The hotkeys does NOT work when you are in an app that you start with administration permission. (eg, task manager)**